-14. If a pupil refuses to take a medication they should not be forced to do so.
+- 14. If a pupil refuses to take a medication they should not be forced to do so.
 Refusal should be documented and agreed procedures followed.
 Parents should be informed as soon as possible on the same day.
-If a refusal could result, or results in an emergency then the school's emergency procedures must be followed.
+If a refusal could result, or results in an emergency then the school's emergency procedures must be followed. - 15.
+When a child leaves the school, the school office will contact the parents to arrange for them to collect any medicines.
+If medicines remain uncollected for 6 months, they will be brought to a pharmacy for safe disposal.